WorkloadAutomation/ibm-workload-automation-chart/README.md

 If you define custom certificates, you are in charge of keeping them up to date, therefore, ensure you check their duration and plan to rotate them as necessary.
 To rotate custom certificates, delete the previous secret and upload a new secret, containing new certificates.
 The pod restarts automatically and the new certificates are applied.

-### Installing Automation Hub plug-ins

-You can extend IBM Workload Automation with a number of out-of-the-box integrations available on Automation Hub.

-To download the plug-ins:

-1) Download the plug-ins from [Automation Hub](https://www.yourautomationhub.io/) to your <plug-ins_folder> folder on your machine.
-Ensure that this folder contains only .jar files related to plug-ins.

-2) From your local computer, go to the <plug-ins_folder> folder and run the following command:

-         kubectl cp <plugin_name.jar> <namespace>/<master-pod>:/home/wauser/wadata/wa_plugins/<plugin_name.jar>

-where, <master_pod> is the workstation with the master role.
-The default is \<release-name>-waserver-0.

-3) Access the <master_pod> pod terminal and run the following command:

-`cp /home/wauser/wadata/wa_plugins/<plugin_name.jar> /opt/wa/TWS/applicationJobPlugIn/<plugin_name.jar>`

-4) To grant execution permissions for the .jar file, run:

-`chmod 755 /opt/wa/TWS/applicationJobPlugIn/<plugin_name.jar>`

-5) From the <master_pod> pod, to restart application server, run:

--   /opt/wa/appservertools/appserverstart.sh stop
--   /opt/wa/appservertools/appserverstart.sh start

->NOTE: Each time you restart the master pod, the plug-in you downloaded is removed.
-After a restart, rerun the procedure from step 5. to step 7.

-**NOTE**:

-A Kubernetes plug-in is available on Automation Hub.
-It enables you to run and automate Kubernetes jobs: [https://www.yourautomationhub.io/detail/kubernetes_9_5_0_02](https://www.yourautomationhub.io/detail/kubernetes_9_5_0_02).
-This specific job can be installed following the previous procedure, but it requires a couple of extra steps to configure the project and permit the execution of Kubernetes jobs.
-After following the previous procedure, perform the following steps:

-1. `oc apply -f wa-k8s-role.yaml`
-2. `oc apply -f k8s-role-binding.yaml`

-where wa-k8s-role.yaml is structured as follows:

-	apiVersion: rbac.authorization.k8s.io/v1
-	kind: Role
-	metadata:
-	name: wa-pod-role
-	namespace: <namespace>
-	rules:

-	    apiGroups:
-	    ""
-	    extensions
-	    apps
-	    batch
-	    resources:
-	    '*'
-	    verbs:
-	    '*'

-and where the k8s-role-binding.yaml is structured as follows:

-	kind: RoleBinding
-	apiVersion: rbac.authorization.k8s.io/v1
-	metadata:
-	name: plugin-k8s-role-binding
-	subjects:

-	    kind: ServiceAccount
-	    name: <arbitrary wa service name - do not use the user one, e.g. wauser>
-	    roleRef:
-	    kind: Role
-	    name: <match the name key of wa-k8s-role.yaml>
-	    apiGroup: rbac.authorization.k8s.io

 ## Storage